GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 ## Atomicity

 The transactions serve two goals.
 First they make it possible to isolate readers from seeing unfinished changes from writers.
-The second is to ensure atomicity.
+Second, they ensure atomicity.
 A database change should be either completely done or not done at all.
 The use of transient revisions ensures the isolation but the atomicity is only partly taken care of.

+Think about what happens when a writer starts updating a transient revision.
+All the data is allocated in a memory mapped file.
+From the point of view of the runtime, all changes happen in memory.
+When all is done, the runtime calls `msync` which tells the kernel to flush all dirty pages to disk.
+The problem is that the kernel is also free to flush pages at any time.
+For instance, if there is not enough memory, it may decide to swap out pages earlier and reuse the released physical space to swap in other virtual pages.
+This would be fine if the transaction eventually succeeds.
+However, if this doesn't happen then the image in the file is already changed.

+We can avoid the situation by calling [mlock](https://man7.org/linux/man-pages/man2/mlock.2.html) and telling the kernel that certain pages should not be swapped out.
+The question is which pages to lock.
+We can lock them all, but this is too much.
+That would mean that as soon as a page is touched it will never leave the physical memory.
+Instead, it would have been nice to tell the kernel -- feel free to swap out clean pages but, as soon as they get dirty, keep them in memory until further notice.
+Unfortunately there is no way to do that directly.

+The work around is to first use [mprotect](https://man7.org/linux/man-pages/man2/mprotect.2.html) and keep all pages as read-only.
+Any attempt to change a page will cause segmentation fault which we can capture.
+If the change happens during a transaction then we can immediate lock the page and add it to the list of modified pages.
+On successful transaction we sync all modified pages.
+If an attempt to change a page happens outside of a transaction, then this is either a bug in the runtime or the client is trying to change an address which it should not change.
+In any case this prevents unintended changes in the data.

+**TODO: atomicity is not implemented yet**